cev-api/NiceWurst/README.md

 - **AutoRespawn**: Automatically respawns you whenever you die.
 - **AutoTotem**: Automatically moves totems of undying to your off-hand.
 - **AutoLeave**: Automatically leaves the server when your health is critically low.
+- **PearlIntercept**: Automatically throws a pearl in the same place another player throws theirs.
 - **WindChargeKey**: Adds a key-driven wind charge movement utility for fast mobility tech.

 ### Render

 - **Breadcrumbs**: Draws a visible trail showing where you have been.
 - **DurabilityHUD**: Shows your armor and weapon/s as icons with durability %.
+- **ElytraInfo**: On screen display showing info on your flight and durability.
 - **Fullbright**: Forces full brightness so you can see in the dark.
 - **HealthTags**: Shows other players' health values in their nametags.
 - **ItemESP**: Highlights nearby dropped items through terrain.